twiddlingbits/twr-wasm/docs/gettingstarted/stdio.md

 See the stdio-div and stdio-canvas examples.

 Note that this section describes blocking input using stdin.
-As an alternative, you can send events (keyboard, mouse, timer, etc) to a non-blocking C function from Javascript using `callC`.
+As an alternative, you can send events (keyboard, mouse, timer, etc) to a non-blocking C function from JavaScript using `callC`.